rocket5/cinema-club-voting/NewKnowledgeBase.md

 - Netlify Functions are used to create a serverless backend API
 - The voting functionality is implemented using a ranking system with the RankInput component
 - Bulk database operations are implemented through dedicated Netlify serverless functions
+- The same SessionsList component is used for both host and voter modes, with conditional rendering based on isHostMode prop

 ## Recent Learnings